Sweet Water Staff & Board Members

 kristin @ swwtwater.org

-Kristin is the Program Assistant for Sweet Water.
+Kristin is the Project Assistant for Sweet Water.
 She has a B.A. in Geography from Augustana College.
 Working for Sweet Water is part of her year of service through Lutheran Volunteer Corps.
 Kristin is excited to be helping out with Respect Our Waters events and communications, the monthly Watershed Watch newsletter, event planning, and research regarding watershed health issues.

 BOARD OF DIRECTORS